herrbischoff/awesome-command-line-apps/contributing.md

 # Contribution Guidelines

+Not every application fits on this list.
+It focuses on well-executed, fast and whenever possible portable applications that ideally follows the Unix philosophy of [DOTADIW][DOTADIW].
+If you're looking for an endless dump of fancy tools with lots of emoji, this is the wrong place.
+No doubt you will easily find other lists that fit your suggestion.

-Please ensure your pull request adheres to the following guidelines:
+That being said, please ensure your pull request adheres to the following
+guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.